Rapid Review Methods

 Refreshments and lunch are provided for the duration of this one day course.

 Accommodation is not included in the course fee.
-We do however have a preferential rate of £70 per night at Halifax Hall and £50 per night at our new Jonas Hotel, which are situated in Endcliffe Studetn Villag, approximately 5-10 minutes away by car, and about 20-30 minutes walk.
+We do however have a preferential rate of £70 per night at Halifax Hall and £50 per night at our new Jonas Hotel.
 Details of how to book these, to ensure you receive the reduced rate, will be provided in your confirmation email upon receipt of your booking.

 Please contact Karen Holden at firstname.lastname@example.org if you have any queries regarding the venue/accommodation.

 For further information please do not hesitate to contact us via email at email@example.com

 Rapid reviews are increasingly undertaken to meet the demands of decision makers, who need timely evidence to inform their decisions.
 Under such constraints the time required to undertake a traditional systematic review may be prohibitive.
 Limited budgets to fund systematic reviews, may also increase pressure to fund a rapid review.

 If the review is to be delivered in a shorter time frame or a smaller budget it may seem inevitable that it will no longer be able to remain transparent, rigorous, exhaustive and comprehensive.
 What are the implications of any shortcuts that might be taken?
 Can we measure the impact of such shortcuts?
 Which methods might be adopted when undertaking a rapid review?
 What do commissioners want?
 What is the balance between working smarter and short changing the commissioners?
 How do you create a team that can work together more efficiently within a shorter timescale?
 These questions will be explored through a detailed examination of tools that can be used and adapted to meet the particular needs of each rapid review.